-If you would like to continue Joyce’s legacy and passion for educating the next generation of Knight Nurses, you may donate to the college’s memorial scholarship in Joyce’s memory.
+If you would like to continue Joyce’s legacy and help make an even greater impact on future Knight nurses, you may donate to the Joyce DeGennaro Memorial Endowed Scholarship.

 Instructor Joyce DeGennaro ’03 ’09BSN ’13MSN served as faculty liaison on the Alumni Chapter Board for four years (2016 – 2020) and throughout her five-year battle with stage IV breast cancer.

 Prior to becoming a faculty member in 2013, DeGennaro was an ICU nurse at Florida Hospital Orlando.
 “I always thought I gave really good care, until I was on the other side of the stethoscope,” she had said during an interview for Breast Cancer Awareness Month.
 “I was like, I can be so much better.
 Just the little things, like an ice pack that I never thought of that could relieve pain for someone, or holding someone’s hand.”

 A devoted educator, she saw her diagnosis as her greatest teaching tool.
 She documented her treatments, using her cell phone camera, and embedded it in her curriculum.
 “I want to use this mess that I’m having to deal with to make them better nurses for people like me,” she said.